 Sometimes teeth grinding and clenching is more than just a sign of stress.
 “There’s an association that we’ve made recently between clenching at night, and a potential airway problem or sleep disorder,” says Gelb.
 If you think that the cause of your bruxing might be sleep apnea or snoring, Gelb recommends a mouth guard designed specifically for that, like this SnoreRx guard, which he says “potentially gets more at the root cause for their clenching and actually that would be better for their overall health.”
 Unlike the others on this list, this guard covers both the upper and lower teeth “which is great so you won’t wear down your teeth.”But it also prevents the lower jaw from dropping back during the night.
 “When your jaw doesn’t drop back at night it maintains more of an open airway, which hopefully would also reduce the bruxism,” he says.
 In addition to being a boil-and-bite guard, SnoreRx is also adjustable for even further customization, which means that “if you are snoring or you are clenched in one position, it has up to six millimeters of adjustability so the patient can find the most comfortable place to sleep for their jaw.”

 This VitalSleep guard works very similar to the SnoreRx.
 It holds your jaw and tongue forward and covers all the upper and lower teeth.
-It also is a boil-and-bite design, but it has even more adjustability — up to eight millimeters.
-Plus, it comes in both men’s and women’s sizes, giving you a better fit from the start, since the women’s guard is 10 percent smaller than the men’s.
+It also is a boil-and-bite design, but it has even more adjustability — the brand says it can be remolded and readjusted accordingly multiple times.
 With any of these guards that aim to fix an airway issue, Gelb recommends wearing them for only a month before seeking professional help.

 Best tongue retainer